 A few fresh garlic cloves or a teaspoon of garlic powder can be a nice addition.
 Onion powder can also be a nice addition.
 I don't need to add any of these spices because I feel that there is plenty of flavor between the Worcestershire sauce and the green onion.
 But if you like a particular flavor, know it is an option.

 How To Make An Easy Crab Dip

 For detailed, printable instructions, please check the recipe card below the post.

 1. BEAT - Combine the cream cheese, sour cream, two-thirds of the cheddar, and half of the parmesan cheese with the spices in a large bowl and beat with an electric mixer until well combined.

-2. FOLD - the crab meat and green onions and carefully stir into the cream cheese mixture.
+2. FOLD - Carefully stir the crab meat and green onions into the cream cheese mixture.

 3. BAKE - Transfer the mixture to a small baking dish, sprinkle with the remaining cheese, and bake for 15-20 minutes at 350º Fahrenheit or until the cheese has melted.